argodev/studies/nt_survey/NT_Class_03_Manuscript.md

 There is also the woman who had been subject to bleeding for a long time who touched Jesus’ cloak, and then fell at his feet.
 In Mark (5:34), Jesus tells her that her faith has healed her.
 There are others:  Jairus the synagogue ruler (5:23), the Syrophoenician woman (7:29), etc.

 It is interesting to note, that many of those who responded most positively and decisively were the outcast of society.
 Again, this is a great testament to the veracity of the Gospels, what kind of followers would we want to brag about.
-Probably the kinds we in DC find ourselves “dreaming” about coming to Christ…the influential, the powerful, the rich.
-Now the New Testament certainly gives account of these types of people coming to Christ also, the preponderance of followers seem to be outsiders in the view of society.
+Probably the kinds we find ourselves “dreaming” about coming to Christ... the influential, the powerful, the rich.
+Now the New Testament certainly gives account of these types of people coming to Christ, the preponderance of followers seem to be outsiders in the view of society.
 Mark, as someone from a family of means, would have had every reason to focus on some well-known, wealthy converts in order to convince a Greek/Roman audience of why Christ should be followed — but this is not what he does.

 ### 2. Some were Confused

 We also see that it wasn’t always a clean-cut response to Jesus of true belief or rejection.
 Some reacted to Jesus with confusion.
 We see this mainly with the disciples.
 Although the disciples responded in faith by following Jesus when he called them, they are slow to understand who He is.
 When the disciples did not understand the parable of the sower and asked Jesus to explain it, he responded, “Don’t you understand this parable?”
 [Mark 4:13].
 When they were surprised by his ability to calm the storm on the lake, Jesus asked, “Why are you so afraid?
 Do you still have no faith?”
 [4:40].
 When Jesus fed a large crowd of people a second time, the disciples were just as uncomprehending and surprised as after the first time.
 [8:14].

 Isn’t this the way we often are?
-We are slow to learn, we think we believe rightly, but when confronted with false ideas we have about Jesus, we are often more like the disciples than the outcasts in the way we respond to Jesus.
+We are slow to learn; we think we believe rightly, but when confronted with false ideas we have about Jesus, we are often more like the disciples than the outcasts in the way we respond to Jesus.

 Also, we should be encouraged as we minister to others that Jesus didn’t cast off the disciples because of their confusion or slowness in learning.
 Likewise, we should be patient and humble in the way we consider the growth and maturation of other believers.
 We should not be exasperated when others get confused or seem unable to comprehend a spiritual truth that seems simple…Jesus has never been exasperated with us!